Mendix Workstation

 Mendix Workstation has the following features:

-• No server detour - Communication happens between the client app and local devices — without routing through a central server, network overload, or any additional intermediate systems.
+• Enables Mendix applications to communicate with local devices without routing through a central server, network overload, or any additional intermediate systems.

-• Interactions with the local PC, such as sending and receiving on-event messages, are handled with Mendix nanoflows.
+• Uses Mendix nanoflows to handle interactions with the local PC, such as sending and receiving on-event messages.

 • Supports multiple interfaces: